-50. After the demographers' presentations and during deliberations, Parish District Attorney Mr. Adams reminded the Police Jury and the public of his presentation he made at the December 15, 2022 meeting and that Supreme Court precedent prohibits local governments from segregating citizens or drawing voting districts simply on the basis of race absent extraordinary justification, and that any effort to do could not be defended in a court of law.
+- After the demographers' presentations and during deliberations, Parish District Attorney Mr. Adams reminded the Police Jury and the public of his presentation he made at the December 15, 2022 meeting and that Supreme Court precedent prohibits local governments from segregating citizens or drawing voting districts simply on the basis of race absent extraordinary justification, and that any effort to do could not be defended in a court of law.
 He stressed that the reason the Police Jury had provided, i.e., that it was attempting to comply with the Voting Rights Act, is insufficient unless the Parish has actual proof, not just the allegation of a Voting Rights Act violation.
-In response, Police Juror Jeri Burrell retorted that it appeared to her that Mr. Adams was advocating for the people who had raised the complaint against Plan C (i.e., Plaintiffs) rather than for the interests of DeSoto Parish.

-51. The Police Jury voted on the Enacted Plan at the February 21 meeting but it did not obtain enough votes for adoption.
+In response, Police Juror Jeri Burrell retorted that it appeared to her that Mr. Adams was advocating for the people who had raised the complaint against Plan C (i.e., many of the Plaintiffs here) rather than for the interests of DeSoto Parish. - 53.
+The Police Jury voted on the Enacted Plan at the February 21 meeting, but it did not obtain enough votes for adoption.
 The Police Jury announced that it would hold a workshop to review the maps again with each of the three demographers.
-However, despite Plaintiffs' efforts to schedule that workshop for Dr. Joiner to present his map to the Police Jury, the workshop with all three demographers never took place.

-52. On March 20, 2023, the Police Jury held a non-public executive strategy session to discuss the ongoing redistricting deliberations over Police Jury districts and prospective litigation.

-53. On April 10, 2023, over four months after the original Plan C was rescinded, the Police Jury held a public redistricting workshop and special meeting immediately following.
+However, despite the concerned Parish residents' efforts to schedule that workshop for Dr. Joiner to present his map to the Police Jury, the workshop with all three demographers never took place. - 54.
+On March 20, 2023, the Police Jury held a non-public executive strategy session to discuss the ongoing redistricting deliberations over Police Jury districts and prospective litigation. - 55.
+On April 10, 2023, over four months after the original Plan C was rescinded, the Police Jury held a public redistricting workshop and special meeting immediately following.
 At the meeting, the Police Jury voted on whether to adopt the Enacted Plan or Mr. Floyd's Plan CC.
 Mr. Floyd was given the opportunity to present in favor of Plan CC at the meeting.
-Dr. Joiner was not invited to present at the meeting, and Plaintiffs' Proposed Plan was not included for a vote.
-The Police Jury voted in favor of adopting the Enacted Plan (sometimes referred to by police jurors)

-Case 5:23-cv-00669 Document 1 Filed 05/18/23 Page 15 of 32 PageID #: 15 at the meeting as "Plan H (Revised)" or "Plan HH") by a vote of seven to four, and adopted the Ordinance reapportioning the Parish Police Jury.
+Dr. Joiner was not invited to present at the meeting, and the Proposed Plan was not included for a vote.
+The Police Jury voted in favor of adopting the Enacted Plan (sometimes referred to by police jurors at the meeting as "Plan H (Revised)" or "Plan HH") by a vote of seven to four and adopted the Ordinance reapportioning the Parish Police Jury.
 The following map depicts the Enacted Plan as adopted: